 Though our practices may shift slightly to address local contexts and working environments, our values remain rooted in our commitment to environmental stewardship and extend throughout our organization.
 Management of the company’s environmental impacts and carbon footprint is discussed at every meeting of the Board of Directors.

 Our corporate offices with more than one Pattern Energy employee, and our wind facility sites, consumed approximately 35 GWh of electricity in 2018, which is less than half of one percent of the more than 11,000 GWh of clean energy our operating wind facilities in the U.S. and Canada generated the same year.

 The electricity we consume at our sites is de minimis compared to our energy production.
 The energy generated by wind turbines regularly covers their own needs, as well as those of the substation.
 When this is not the case, a site purchases electricity to meet such demand.

 The sites also purchase electricity to meet their lighting, cooling, and heating needs for the operations and maintenance buildings.
-On average, a site’s total consumption was less than four-tenths of one percent of its production.
+On average, a site’s total consumption is less than four-tenths of one percent of its production.

 Wind turbines do not use water to generate energy.
 They do not withdraw, consume, recycle, or discharge water like most other forms of energy generation.
 Our water consumption comes from meeting the needs of staff at corporate offices and site operations and maintenance buildings.